 Lunch: Microwave Nachos for One.
 It's Friday.
 Give me a break.

 Dinner: Mussels With Thai Red Curry Broth and Rice Noodles or 30-Minute Pressure Cooker Split Pea and Ham Soup with bread.

 Nothing says weekend like waffles, but we don't always have time to fuss with a fancy yeast-raised version.
 Stella's buttermilk vanilla waffles are perfect for those times: prepped in just five minutes, and fully ready in twenty.
+(Here's our review of the best waffle irons, if you're in need of one.)
 Dinner's made quickly on the grill—delegate that job so you can stir up a quick butterscotch pudding for dessert.

 Breakfast: Buttermilk Vanilla Waffles and fruit.

 Lunch: Leftover soup or Quick-Marinated White Bean Salad and Feta Lettuce Cups.

 Dinner: Grilled Chicken Cutlets With Rosemary, Garlic, and Lemon and Grilled Green Bean Salad With Red Peppers and Radishes.